sdroege/gstreamer-rs/docs/gstreamer/docs.md

 2) application and 3) user order.
 Whenever an earlier entry is newer, the later entries will be updated.
 Since 1.8 you can also provide extra paths where to find presets through the GST_PRESET_PATH environment variable.
-Presets found in those paths will be concidered as "app presets".
+Presets found in those paths will be considered as "app presets".

 # Implements